Springfield High School (Pennsylvania): History

+On March 11, 1977, a fire destroyed the original 1931 building, which included 12 ninth grade classrooms, two gyms, two art rooms, a little theater and some administrative offices.

-There will be a new high school, with fewer than 250000 sqft of space.
-The district began planning for it circa 2009.
-In 2015 the school board voted to build a new facility, with eight in favor and one, Bruce Lord, against.
+Beginning in 2009, planning began for a new high school with fewer than 250000 sqft of space..
+In 2015, the school board voted to build a new facility, with eight in favor and one, Bruce Lord, against.
 The former baseball field was chosen as the site of the new building.
 Construction began in 2018.
 The previous main gymnasium and stadium were dismantled as part of the process.
-By summer 2019 the school's steel structure had been established.
+By summer 2019, the school's steel structure had been established.
 As of 2018 the estimated cost was $130 million.

-The new high school was completed in late 2020, and was later opened to students and staff in 2021.
+The new high school was completed in late 2020, and opened in 2021.

 Campus

 The Frances "Chickie" Giuffre Dining Center Complex and Katherine G. “Kay” Voglesong Bus Driver Commons Room in the new building are named after former employees.
 Giuffre's son Nicholas Giuffre gave the Springfield Area Education Foundation $1 million, and the cafeteria and bus driver room were in turn named after his mother and his mother-in-law.
 The son was a member of the Class of 1974.

 In the old campus, Knorr is the namesake of the theater.